Kogi Korean BBQ: Operations

-In addition to co-founders Mark Manguera and Caroline Shin, Mark Manguera's friend Roy Choi, a former valedictorian at the Culinary Institute of America, is the chief chef and considered "a sort of post-Abstract Expressionist food artist" while Manguera's sister-in-law, Alice Shin, is in charge of connectivity- posting and tweeting regularly to keep their roving clientele informed.
-The name, logo, decision to use Twitter, and ongoing social media strategy came from consultant and "twentysomething social networking and branding wunderkind" Kogi Social Media & Brand Director Mike Prasad, who is a best friend of Eric Shin, Kogi Lunch Manager, photographer, and brother of Caroline.
+In addition to co-founders Mark Manguera and Caroline Shin, Manguera's friend Roy Choi, a former valedictorian at the Culinary Institute of America, is the chief chef.
+Manguera's sister-in-law, Alice Shin, manages the business's social media accounts and informs customers of the trucks' locations.
+The name, logo, decision to use Twitter, and social media strategy came from consultant Mike Prasad, who is a best friend of Caroline Shin's brother Eric, who is Kogi Lunch Manager and a photographer.

-Kogi initially had no fixed location.
-In the tradition of LA taco trucks, Kogi operated entirely from a mobile vehicle driven around the city and parked for a few hours in different locations, with some preparation done from a home base in Culver City, California.
-Its fan base has been built up through effective use of the Internet and cell phones to promote an online "Kogi Kulture".
+Kogi initially had no fixed location, operating entirely from a truck driven around the city and parked for a few hours in different locations, with some preparation done at a home base in Culver City, California.
+Its fan base has been built up through the use of the Internet and cell phones to promote an online "Kogi Kulture".
 By mid-2009 it had 36,000 Twitter followers, and its first fixed location in the Alibi Room, a local lounge.
-By mid-2011, Kogi had expanded from the original truck to five.
+By mid-2011, Kogi had expanded to five trucks.

 In 2010, the creators of Kogi opened two sister restaurants serving Korean inspired food.
 The restaurant Chego, with a primary focus on bowls, opened on April 7, 2010.
 Another restaurant and full bar, The A-Frame, was created from a former IHOP and modeled around the sloped architecture; it opened on November 4, 2010.

-To serve airline passengers at Terminal 4, Kogi opened a stationary location within the secured area at the Los Angeles International Airport in December 2014.
-What distinguished this airport terminal eatery from its competitors within the food court is that it was made to look like a Kogi food truck.
+Kogi also opened a stationary location, stylized like a food truck, within the secured area at Terminal 4 of Los Angeles International Airport in December 2014.
 In November 2015, Kogi quietly left LAX and handed the food truck in the terminal over to Border Grill, another locally owned restaurant.
 The change is a part of the airport's plan to have a different vendor occupy the food truck every few months.

 Kogi Taqueria

-In April 2016, Kogi opened their first brick-and-mortar version of their food trucks in Palms, Los Angeles.
-Called Kogi Taqueria, the new operation carried all of the favorites from the food truck menu, some favorites from their Alibi Room, plus some Mexican-American standards such as carne asada, carnitas, and pollo asada.
+In April 2016, Kogi opened their first brick-and-mortar location in Palms, Los Angeles.
+Called Kogi Taqueria, the new operation carried all of the favorites from the food truck menu, some favorites from their Alibi Room, and some Mexican-American standards such as carne asada, carnitas, and pollo asada.
 The restaurant was designed to look like a garage that houses the food trucks when they are not on the road.

-Seven months later, a second Kogi Taqueria location was opened inside a Whole Foods Market in El Segundo in November 2016.
+In November 2016, a second location was opened inside a Whole Foods Market in El Segundo.